 Where Households Get Food in a Typical Week: Findings from USDA’s FoodAPS , by Jessica E. Todd and Benjamin Scharadin, ERS, July 2016

 Comparing National Food Acquisition and Purchase Survey (FoodAPS) Data With Other National Food Surveys’ Data , by Dawn Marie Clay, Michele Ver Ploeg, Alisha Coleman-Jensen, Howard Elitzak, Christian A. Gregory, David Levin, Constance Newman, and Matthew P. Rabbitt, ERS, July 2016

 Where Do Americans Usually Shop for Food and How Do They Travel To Get There?
 Initial Findings from the National Household Food Acquisition and Purchase Survey , by Michele Ver Ploeg, Lisa Mancino, Jessica E. Todd, Dawn Marie Clay, and Benjamin Scharadin, ERS, March 2015

-FoodAPS National Household Food Acquisition and Purchase Survey , by Elizabeth Larimore and Elina T. Page, USDA, Economic Research Service, March 2018
+FoodAPS National Household Food Acquisition and Purchase Survey , by Elina T. Page and Linda Kantor, USDA, Economic Research Service, April 2019